lukeoleson/example--react--login_page/README.md

 * Don't forget to add prefixing to your production pipeline.

+## If you have extra time
+* Think about making a favicon with the 'alfred' logo from the ad.
+* Change the word "alfred" to orange in the image.
+* Make the background transparent in the logo

 ## Production Build

 * To get a production build run `npm run build` from the root directory.
 This will create and populate a folder called "build".